 \subsection{Completion of Brick Structures}

-We conduct our method on a completion task for a sequential brick assembly where unseen partial structures are given.
-To measure the completion performance on brick assembly problems, we first assemble LEGO bricks using voxel occupancy in a test dataset.
-Then, we remove a fraction of bricks assembled without losing connectivity between bricks and provide it as a start state $\mathbf{B}_0$.
-Each model is trained with a training dataset and then complete brick structures from the start states.
-We compare the completion performance by measuring IoU between ground-truth voxel occupancy and the complete brick structure.
+We test our method on a completion task for sequential brick assembly where unseen partial structures are given.
+To establish the completion task for brick assembly problems, we first assemble LEGO bricks using a brute-force approach to filling voxel occupancy in a test dataset with LEGO bricks.
+Then, we remove a fraction of bricks assembled without losing connectivity between bricks and provide it as an initial state $\mathbf{B}_0$.
+Each model is trained with a training dataset and then complete brick structures from the initial states.
+We compare the completion performance by measuring IoU between ground-truth voxel occupancy and complete brick structure.
 In addition, we report valid assembly ratio and inference time.

 As shown in~\Tabref{tab:recon}, our method outperforms the other three baseline methods in terms of IoU.
-The results show that our method assembles high-fidelity brick structures compared to other methods, despite exhaustive constraint satisfaction.
-Moreover, our method performs the best in valid ratio alongside BayesOpt, but ours is also the best in inference time.
+The results show that our method creates high-fidelity brick structures compared to other methods, despite exhaustive constraint satisfaction.
+Moreover, our method performs the best in validity ratio alongside BayesOpt, but ours is also the best in inference time.
 We additionally test our model with distinct brick types by appending \twobytwo~bricks after assembling \twobyfour~brick type first.
-The performance of our method is further improved by using two brick types since different brick types can fill brick positions more densely and express the fine aspect of structure in consequence.
+The performance of our method is further improved by using two brick types since different brick types can fill brick positions more densely and express the fine aspect of structures in consequence.